oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab11.md

 1. Login to Key Vault as user **KVRESTADMIN**

-    Get the randonly generated password by executing this command
+    Get the password of KVRESTADMIN by executing this command

     ```
     <copy>